shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 ### Introduction

 > Describe the general area covered by the project.
-The area we would be covering in this project would be compilers.
+The area we would be covering in this project would be compilers and Programing languages.
-As we are creating a new programming language we would also be covering making an editor and a debugger.
+As we are creating a new programming language we would also be making a debugger, our programing language will be mainly aimed at beginner programmers.

 ### Outline